ozum/concat-md/README.md

 Options
   --ignore <globs csv>              - Glob patterns to exclude in 'dir'.
+  --title <title>                   - Adds title at the beginning of file.
   --toc                             - Adds table of the contents at the beginning of file.
   --decrease-title-levels           - Whether to decrease levels of all titles in markdown file to set them below file and directory title levels.
   --start-title-level-at <level no> - Level to start file and directory levels.
 Default: 1